-- Tours are limited to groups of 16 and must have two adults for each tour group.
-Large groups will be divided into groups of 16 or less.
+School tours are limited to groups of up to 16 students, and must have at least two adults for each tour (no more than 18 people per tour).

 Educational fee waivers are not granted on holidays or on weekends.

-- Restrooms are available at the visitor center and at the entrance of the caves.
+Restrooms are available at the visitor center and just below the entrance of the caves.

-- Food is available at the snack bar located next to the visitor center.
-Students may eat on the cave trail but no food or drinks are allowed inside the cave system.
+An assortment of small snack items are sold at the visitor center.
+Students may eat on the cave trail, but no food or drinks are allowed inside the cave system.

-A 20-minute Orientation video is shown on request at the visitor center.
+A 16-minute orientation video is shown on request at the visitor center.

-The Western National Parks Association bookstore and the concession gift shop are open daily.
+The Western National Parks Association bookstore and gift shop are open daily.
 A 20% discount is offered to teachers on book sales.

-We consider the 1-1/2 mile trail to the caves to be a strenuous and difficult hike.
-Visitors gain over 1,092 feet elevation in that distance.
-The narrow cave trail is paved but rough with water bars and rain gutters.
+The 1-1/2 mile trail to the caves is strenuous, with a vertical elevation gain of 1,092 feet.
 For everyone's safety, pets and wheeled vehicles (including wheelchairs and baby strollers) are not allowed on the trail.
-The visitor center, snack bar, and picnic areas are wheelchair accessible.
+The visitor center and picnic areas are wheelchair accessible.